melos-solro/Twitter/README.md

 Describe any challenges encountered while building the app.

-I was unable to make the app function properly, as I got caught up in trying to pass the tweet text and NSDate objects to the tableView, my app frequently crashed or threw exceptions when trying to pass data to this area.
+I was able to detect if a tweet had been previously favorited or retweeted, and only increment if that were not the case, however I was unable to make the retweet/favorite POST requests process properly.

 ## License